-The objective of the indirect residential displacement analysis is to determine whether the proposed project may introduce a trend or accelerate a trend of changing socioeconomic conditions that may potentially displace a population of renters living in units not protected by rent stabilization, rent control, or other government regulations restricting rents.
-The purpose of the detailed assessment is to determine whether the population living within the unprotected units may be at risk of indirect displacement under the proposed project because its incomes are too low to afford increases in rents.
+The objective of the indirect residential displacement analysis is to determine whether the proposed project may introduce a trend or accelerate a thrul or changing soch economic conditions that may potentially displace a population of renters living to units not protect d by rent stabilization, rent control, or other government regulations restricting rents.
+The purpose of the detailed assessment is to determine whether the population living within the unput tected units may be at risk of indirect displacement under the proposed project because its inclumes are too low to afford increases in rents.

-The approach to the detailed assessment of indirect residential displacement builds upon information provided in the preliminary assessment, but requires more in-depth analysis of census information and may include extensive field surveys as well.
-Unlike the preliminary assessment, which provided data at the study area-level, it may be necessary to distinguish areas within the broader study area.
-Therefore, data may need to be provided for census tracts or other smaller geographies within the study area, depending on the availability of data.
-Additionally, it may be necessary to provide comparative data for the borough and city.
+The approach to the detailed assessment of indirect residential displacement builds upon information provided in the preliminary assessment but involves more in-depth analysis of census information and may also include field surveys.
+Unlike the preliminary assessment, which provides data at the study area-level, the detailed an lysis distinguishes areas within the broader study area, utilizing data from census tracts or other malle geographies within the study area, depending on the availability of data, and providing comparative data for the populgh and city.

-The analysis should characterize existing conditions of residents and housing in order to identify populations that may be vulnerable to displacement ("populations at risk"), assess current and future socioeconomic trends in the area that may affect these populations, and examine the effects of the proposed project on prevailing socioeconomic trends and, thus, its impact on the identified populations at risk.
+The analysis should characterize existing conditions of residents and housing in order to identify the vulnerable population that may be subject to displacement, assess current and future socioeconomic trends in the area that may amount these populations, and examine the effects of the proposed project on frevaling socioeconomic trends and, thus, its impact on the identified populations at risk.

-Depending on the proposed project in question, characterizing existing conditions in a study area includes examination of census data and may require consideration of additional data sources, interviews, surveys, and fieldwork.
+Detailing on the proposed project in question, characterizing existing conditions in a study area includes examination of census data and may warrant consideration of additional data sources, interviews, curveys, and fieldwork.
 A narrative is provided describing housing and population characteristics and trends over time.
-Major indicators of growth and decline in the total population or specific age groups or other subcomponents are described, as appropriate.
-It is helpful to consider what statistical parameters are most appropriate in describing population characteristics.
-In some cases, averages are more reflective of the population; in other cases, a median is a better indicator.
-For example, the average household size in an area that contains a range of household sizes, with a few households that are substantially larger than the vast majority, would not appropriately describe the typical household.
-In this case, the median would be more useful in describing household size.
+Major indicators of growth and decline in the total population or specific use, youps or other subcomponents are described, as appropriate.
+It is helpful to consider what sufficial parameters are most appropriate in describing population characteristics.
+In some cases, verages are more reflective of the population; in other cases, a median is a better indicator.
+For example, the average household income in an area that contains a range of household incomes, with a few households that have substantially higher incomes than the vast majority, would not appropriately describe the typical household income.
+In this case, the median would also be useful in describing household income.
 In addition, it is often helpful to break down income levels into groupings that are commonly used in the City to define income levels for low, moderate, and middle income for eligibility for inclusionary housing and other public assistance programs.
 Income levels are typically based on a family of four.
-For а description of current definitions, refer to http://www.nyc.gov/html/hpd/html/developers/inclusionary.shtml.
+For a description of current definitions, refer to https://www1.nyc.gov/site/hpd/services-and-information/area-median-income.page.
 These definitions typically change annually based on economic factors.

-The following provides guidance in how to conduct a detailed analysis of indirect residential displacement and includes a reasonably comprehensive list of information that may be required for the analysis.
+The following provides guidance in how to conduct a detailed analysis of indirect residential displacement and includes a reasonably comprehensive list of information that may be appropriate for the analysis.